albertkun/firenotes/PRIVACY.md

-# FireNotes Privacy Policy
+# FirePad Privacy Policy

 Effective date: 2025-10-30

-FireNotes is designed with privacy by default.
+FirePad is designed with privacy by default.
 It does not collect, transmit, or sell any personal data.

 ## What data is collected
 - None.
-FireNotes does not collect analytics, telemetry, or any usage data.
+FirePad does not collect analytics, telemetry, or any usage data.
 - No information is sent to any server or third party.

 ## Where your data lives